What is Traditional Chinese Medicine?

 -

-In preparation, drink plenty of water and eat a light healthy meal.
-This helps prevent the possibility of feeling lightheaded or dizzy.
+Hydrate & Eat: Drink plenty of water and have light, healthy meal.
+This helps prevent the possibility of feeling lightheaded or dizzy during your session.

-Avoid caffeine, alcohol and recreational drugs prior to your session as these can alter the effectiveness of the treatment and make you feel dehydrated, restless or lethargic.
+Avoid Certain Substances: Refrain from caffeine, alcohol, and recreational drugs before your appointment, as these can reduce the effectiveness of treatment and may cause dehydration, restlessness, or lethargy.

-Try not to brush your tongue.
+Tongue Observation: Try not to brush your tongue before your appointment.
 Observing your tongue is one of the many diagnostic tools used in Traditional Chinese medicine.

 -